Sunday, March 31, 2024

 It does not control you

-Observe it and learn from it, don’t cling to it, don’t empower it
+Observe it and learn from it, don’t cling to it, or dwell on it,

 Everything just is